 Save the date!
-Join us on Sunday, July 21, for Sidewalk Sunday featuring a projection mapping workshop!
+Join us on Sunday, August 25th, for Sidewalk Sunday!

 Sidewalk Sundays is a weekly open-house event at 307 Lake Shore East where the public can learn more about our proposal, see models and prototypes, participate in workshops, and ask our staff questions about our vision for the neighbourhood of the future.